 Each state has different registration and approval regulations for online degree programs offered within their state.
 We highly recommend students review this list prior to completing your application for one of our programs.
 We are not approved to offer online degree programs in all states.
 Please review the state regulatory map https://online.umkc.edu/online-programs/state-authorization/ to verify the status of your state's regulations.

-On campus residencies are required during the online programs.
+On campus residencies are required during the online programs during the semesters when clincal courses are taken.
 These dates are scheduled in advance and communicated on the schedule for the semester.
 Faculty will provide more information prior to each scheduled on-campus residency which occurs during your clinical coursework.

 The graduate nursing program courses are conducted online with some required class/chat times.
 Class/chat times are usually scheduled on Thursdays or Fridays and are communicated well in advance.